runely/calendar-homey/README.md

 ### Actions
 - **Sync calendars** - *will download new .ics files to update current events*
+- **Create local event** - *will allow you to create a local event that behaves just as a normal event, but only lives on your Homey* (`event is automatically deleted when it's finished`)
+- **Delete a local event by title** - *will remove any local events with this title* (`if several local events with this title is found, all of them will be removed!`)

 ### Flow tags on triggers
 - Event title